Talking Book Program

 1. We have provided a statistics form in your Promotional Packet to record each time you demonstrate the program and to how many people.
 You will be asked to send us this information twice a year.

-F. Reporting Problems With Equipment And Cassettes:
+F. Reporting Problems With Equipment And Cartridges:

 1. If an audiobook breaks or is defective, contact a Reader Consultant at 1-800-252-9605 and request a replacement.
 When returning the defective book, place a rubber band around the broken cartridge.
-Flip the mailing label that came with your cassette box over so that the State Library’s address shows, and mark an “X” on the upper left hand corner of the label.
+Flip the mailing label that came with your cartridge box over so that the State Library’s address shows, and mark an “X” on the upper left hand corner of the label.
 Replacements are not automatically sent when broken books are returned, so it is important to call to ensure a replacement.

 2. If you need to return a machine to be repaired or replaced, place the machine in its original packaging and return it postage-free.
 To ensure prompt delivery of a replacement machine, contact a Reader Consultant at 1-800-252-9605 before returning the defective machine.